LineageOS/android_device_razer_aura/README.md

-Copyright (C) 2018 The LineageOS Project
+Copyright (C) 2018-2020 The LineageOS Project

-Device configuration for Xiaomi Mi 8
+Device configuration for Razer Phone 2
 =========================================

-The Xiaomi Mi 8 (codenamed _"dipper"_) is a high-end smartphone from Xiaomi.
+The Razer Phone 2 (codenamed _"aura"_) is a high-end smartphone from Razer.

-It was announced in May 2018.
-Release date was June 2018.
+It was announced and released in October 2018.

 ## Device specifications